Animadversio/Visual_Neuro_InSilico_Exp/NN_PC_visualize/ReadMe.md

 ## Neural Network PC Visualize
-This sub-folder focus on tools for calculating and analyzing the PC structures of CNNs: How ther activation of their feature vectors distribute in response to natural images?
+This sub-folder focus on tools for calculating and analyzing the PC structures of CNNs: How the activation of their feature vectors distribute in response to natural images?

  Here we used Validation set of ImageNet2012 as the stimuli set and characterize the feature vector manifold of